Safety

 What credentials and training do they hold?International training including Loma Linda University (USA); Nobel Biocare clinical representative status since 2007.
 Named profiles at /team/

-What happens if something goes wrong?Written warranty at /warranty/; 24-hour WhatsApp contact during stay; Australian emergency dental referral guidance in discharge pack; remote video consultation available post-return
+What happens if something goes wrong?Written warranty at /warranty/; 24-hour phone contact during stay; Australian emergency dental referral guidance in discharge pack; remote video consultation available post-return

 Is the clinic inspected or accredited?ISO 13485 sterilisation-standard equipment; full protocol at sterilisation standards